 Get ready to move powerfully through your life and handle challenge with ease!

 $1,900 deposit reserves your spot for all three options.
-The remaining amount is due on 22 July 2019.
+The remaining amount is due by 27 July 2020.

 Our program is backed by mind-body medicine pioneer Dr. Deepak Chopra, and Chair of Neurology at Harvard and Director of the Genetics and Aging Research Unit at Massachusetts General Hospital, Dr. Rudolph Tanzi.
 Strala is also a Registered Yoga School (RYS) with Yoga Alliance Professionals.

 “Strala is an elegantly simple and sophisticated way to move our breath, our body, and our whole self into the state we need, to create who we want to be: the optimal expression of ourselves.”